-Democrats in the states that matter press for a more visible Biden campaign
+Democrats in key states press for a more visible Biden campaign

 Bizzarro wants Biden to more heavily focus on the county and be more visible in people’s lives.

-“Voters expect an honest effort on the candidate’s part to at least try to get out there and make some sort of effort to connect with them,” said Bizzarro, who has kept his office open throughout the pandemic, even as most of his colleagues closed theirs.
+“Voters expect an honest effort on the candidate’s part to at least try to get out there and make some sort of effort to connect with them,” said Bizzarro, who has kept his office open throughout the pandemic, even as most of his colleagues from both parties closed theirs.

 A major lesson of 2016 for Democratic National Committee leaders was that they needed to drive an ongoing conversation with voters and set up continuing field programs in key states.

-Over the past three years, national Democrats heavily invested in state parties in battleground states, and provided grants to fund training, community organizing efforts in communities of color, and increased digital voter outreach.
-The national party has launched a series of programs with catchy names to target particular voting groups: “Chop it Up” is aimed at Black men, while “Seat at the Table” organizes Black women.
+Over the past three years, national Democrats heavily invested in state parties in battleground states and provided grants to fund training, community organizing efforts in communities of color, and increased digital voter outreach.
+The national party has launched programs with catchy names to target particular voting groups: “Chop it Up” is aimed at Black men, while “Seat at the Table” organizes Black women.

 A major criticism of Clinton’s campaign was that too many strategic decisions were made at her Brooklyn headquarters and not by those stationed in the states — and that polling data seemed to be trusted over the voices of local officials who saw building support for Trump and begged her campaign to change course.

-“The Biden team that’s on the ground now listens far better than the group did four years ago,” said Rep. Debbie Dingell (D-Mich.), who has been urging Democrats to not believe polls showing Biden easily winning her state.
+“The Biden team that’s on the ground now listens far better than the group did four years ago,” said Rep. Debbie Dingell (D-Mich.), who has been urging Democrats not to believe polls showing Biden easily winning her state.
 “If I pick something up or I get worried, I say: ‘We’ve got to pay attention to this.’
 They hear you and then we work it.”

 Michigan Democrats estimate that their organizing capacity is seven times what it was in 2016; 19 organizers have been working in Detroit since soon after the 2016 election.
 Florida Democrats have started a Spanish-language radio show where they can train surrogates, after years of hearing far more conservatives than liberals on talk shows.
-The Erie County Democratic Party opened satellite offices to better connect with suburban and rural voters, while also reaching out to immigrants living in the city.
+The Erie County Democratic Party opened satellite offices to better connect with suburban and rural voters, while also seeking out immigrants living in the city.

 “They are excited to empower people at the local and state level to be the leaders and drive this campaign, and I’ve see that at every choice,” said Michigan Lt.
 Gov. Garlin Gilchrist (D).
 “You can learn about how someone will be as president by how they campaign.”

-In several key states, the candidate’s visibility has increased each week, many Democrats say — more ads on televisions and radio, more mentions on social media, more signs in yards — and there’s widespread optimism that the campaign will be a powerful force by Labor Day, the traditional start of all-out general-election campaigning.
+In several key states, the candidate’s visibility has increased each week, many Democrats say — more ads on television and radio, more mentions on social media, more signs in yards — and there’s widespread optimism that the campaign will be a powerful force by Labor Day, the traditional start of all-out general-election campaigning.
 The campaign plans to have more than 2,000 staff members in battleground states by then.

 “It doesn’t seem like the number one thing on people’s minds or the number one news story — but it’s July,” Rep. Conor Lamb (D-Pa.), who narrowly won a 2018 special election in a southwest Pennsylvania district that Trump won by 20 points, said in a recent interview.
 He recently held an infrastructure-focused virtual roundtable for the Biden campaign aimed at Pittsburgh-area voters, especially those who might have voted for Trump.

 To try to break through Trump’s command of national attention, the campaign has been hammering on a singular theme for several weeks: Biden’s promise to “build back better.”
-National events or speeches featuring the candidate are quickly followed by smaller locally focused events with major surrogates that hit on the same topic.
+National events or speeches featuring the candidate are quickly followed by smaller, locally focused events with major surrogates that hit on the same topic.
 That message is echoed in local media interviews, op-eds, scripts used when calling voters and social media posts from locally elected officials.

 “We know the voters we need to talk to and the programs we need to run . . .
 I don’t spend a lot of time comparing our infrastructure to the other guy.
 Obviously, it’s something we are aware of and know, but it honestly isn’t what is keeping me up at night,” said Molly Ritner, Biden’s deputy states director.
 “My greatest concern is to make sure we have the capacity to run the programs and talk to the voters that we need to win.”